Souls at Sea: Production

 In November 1936, silent film star John Bowers heard that his old friend Henry Hathaway was directing Gary Cooper in Souls at Sea off the shore of Santa Catalina.
-On November 17, the 50-year-old actor rented a sixteen-foot sloop and sailed to the island, hoping to land a part in the picture, only to learn that it had been cast.
-Bowers never returned to shore, and his body was found on the beach at Santa Monica, California.
+On November 17, the 50-year-old actor rented a sixteen-foot sloop and sailed to the island, hoping to land a part in the picture, only to learn that it had already been cast.
+Bowers never returned to shore, and his corpse was found on the beach at Santa Monica, California.
 Bowers' life and death is identified as inspiration for the character Norman Maine in A Star Is Born (1937).